-And, when you buy an email list, you haven’t acquired the recipient’s consent, which goes against every grain of current GDPR legislation.
+Also, when you buy an email list, you haven’t acquired the recipient’s consent which goes against every grain of current GDPR legislation.

 Consent creates engagement

-The best way to ensure that the people receiving your information won’t ignore or junk your messages is to send it to an already engaged audience.
+The best way to ensure that the people are receiving your information, won’t ignore or junk your messages, is to send it to an already engaged audience.

 Opt-in subscribers are your very best bet, as they’ve already shown an interest in what you’re promoting.
 Blanket marketing to a non-vetted audience often leads to more long-term damage than it promotes sales.

-As far as GDPR legislation goes, you should have permission for every type of email engagement, so you shouldn’t be sending anything to anyone without permission anyway.
+As far as GDPR legislation goes, you should have permission for every type of the email engagement, so you shouldn’t send anything to anyone without their permission anyway.

 Continued engagement creates conversions